Level of service (transportation): Other LOS applications

-LOS in the United Kingdom of Great Britain and Northern Ireland
+United Kingdom and Northern Ireland

 The LOS measure is much more suited to American roads than roads in Europe and the UK, but the HCM is used.
 The technique is in UK textbooks but is sparingly used.
 The individual countries of the UK have different bodies for each area's roads, and detailed techniques and applications vary in Scotland, England and Wales, but in general the practice is the same.

 Rural and urban roads are in general much busier than in the U.S, and service levels tend to be to the higher end of the scale, especially in peak commuting periods.
 It is acceptable for roads to operate at 85% capacity, which equates to LOS D and E.

 In general, the principle is to take the volume of traffic in one hour and divide by the appropriate capacity of the road type to get a v/c rating, which can be cross-referenced to the textbooks with tables of v/c ratings and their equivalent LOS ratings.
 The lack of definitive categories towards LOS D, E and F limit the use, like a D or E category on an urban road, would be acceptable.

 In certain circumstances, the UK shortens the LOS categories to just A-D. A and B indicate free-movement of traffic (i.e. under 85% capacity), C reaching capacity 85%-100%, D over capacity.
 Little reference to this can be found in textbooks and it may just be an 'unwritten engineering practice', agreed with certain authorities.

-LOS in the Commonwealth of Australia
+Australia

 In Australia LOS are an integral component of Asset Management Plans, defined as the service quality for a given activity.
 LOS are often documented as a commitment to carry out a given action or actions within a specified time frame in response to an event or asset condition data.

 Refer Austroads Guide to Traffic Management Part 3 for a comprehensive explanation.